 Lately I have been repeating these words to myself often: “Let your will be done.”
-It’s been so helpful that I’m writing this post to encourage you to try it yourself.
+It’s been so helpful that I encourage you to try it yourself.
 You probably think you know what I mean by those words, and may even find yourself put off by the traditional sound of them.
 But I can assure you that what they mean is anything but traditional.

 We of course associate those words with the Lord’s Prayer, where we say to God, “Thy will be done.”
 But the Course, in characteristic fashion, turns this line around and twice says it to us:

 You are but asked to let your will be done, and seek no longer for the things you do not want.
-(T-30.IV.7:4)
+(T-30.V.7:4)

 Today let your will be done, and end forever the insane belief that it is hell in place of Heaven that you choose.
-(W-pI.73.8:3)
+(W-73.8:1)

 What does the Course mean—”Let your will be done”?
 At first blush, it sounds exactly like what we want to hear: “Don’t bow to an old-fashioned God’s demanding Will.
 Instead, follow your own will.
 Express yourself.
 Seize the day.
 Suck the marrow out of life.
 Eat, drink, and be merry.”